ssant96/haas_new_adapter/Agent Config Files/ReadMe.md

 *Please review ReadMe.md in this project's root directory before this file for context.*

+The agent serves the purpose of showcasing the data in a web UI that can be accessed once the configuration files are properly located and configured.
+The agent is a simple server host that will listen to socket communication and receive and display the data according to the configured schema defined in the XML schema, which in this case would be Haas.xml.

 **Before running the agent, create a new folder called ‘Agent_Config_Files’ in the Documents folder where Haas.xml and agent_Haas.cfg will be stored.**

-‘Tormach.xml’ serves the purpose of shaping the MTConnect UI to every machine, type and value that is assigned from the Adapter to the Agent.
+‘Haas.xml’ serves the purpose of shaping the MTConnect UI to every machine, type and value that is assigned from the Adapter to the Agent.
 In simple words, it serves as the translator or intermediary between the Adapter and Agent.
+---

+## Agent_Haas.cfg

 ‘agent.cfg’ should be configured to match the port and file path.
 The following is the header and it is important to specify SchemaVersion to be 1.7 so it matches the XML schema.
 Port was assigned to 5001 but the default is 5000.

 	Devices = ./Haas.xml
 	AllowPut = true